oracle/weblogic-kubernetes-operator/README.md

 Find the names of the persistent volume claim and the persistent volume in the domain custom resource YAML file, or if it is not available, check for the `domainUID` in the metadata on the persistent volumes.

 To permanently delete the actual domain configuration, delete the physical volume using the appropriate tools.
-For example, if the persistent volume used the `HostPath provider`, delete the corresponding directory on the Kubernetes master.
+For example, if the persistent volume used the `HostPath provider`, then delete the corresponding directory on the Kubernetes master.

 Be aware that there may be metric data from the domain in Prometheus if this option was used.
 These data will need to be deleted separately, if desired.